-Know Before You Go — Pre Travel Testing and Quarantine Guidelines
+Know Before You Go — Travel Restrictions and Transportation

 Visitors may take advantage of Kauai’s new Kokua card, offering discounts among 60 Kauai businesses, if taking a second COVID test after arrival.
 These cards will be handed out at a number of lodging properties with information on where to test.